Investing accounts 101

 Understanding registered accounts

-Along with non-registered accounts, Canadians also have access to accounts and plans registered with the Canadian Revenue Agency that have unique features from one another to help you save or invest towards your financial goals.
+Along with non-registered accounts, Canadians also have access to accounts and plans registered with the Canada Revenue Agency that have unique features from one another to help you save or invest towards your financial goals.
 Learn more about these accounts and plans below: